isomerpages/nparks-festival/_programmes/Gardening & Nature/Gardening & Nature @ Festival Site.md

 <br>

 * **Conservation: Wildlife Kaleidoscope**
 Learn more about the habitats and diverse biodiversity we have at Bukit Timah Nature Reserve , Pulau Ubin and Sungei Buloh Wetland Reserve.
-Our aim is to educate and empower individuals to be custodians of our protected areas and to help mitigate conflict and foster human-wildlife coexistence.
+Our aim is to educate and empower individuals to be custodians of our protected areas and to help mitigate conflict and foster safe and responsible human-wildlife encounters.
 The activity space will comprise of craftwork and mini quizzes to spur children’s interest and love for nature.

 <br>